swiss-territorial-data-lab/proj-qalidar/README.md

 ```

 ### Class equivalence
 Correspondence between the old and new classes is needed.
-It must be provided in the CSV *classes_equivalence.csv*.

-Every class which is present in the newer point cloud must be provided in the *id* column.
-The overarching class from the reference generation must be indicated in the *matched_id* column.
-Note that the column *class_name* is purely for understandability purpose and does not need to be filled, or can even be removed.
-Observe that classes that are preserved should also be defined in the CSV file.
-The file provided in this repository is designed to be used with the classes of the 1st generation of [swissSURFACE3D](https://www.swisstopo.admin.ch/en/height-model-swisssurface3d) as the reference set and the classes of the [Canton of Neuchâtel (2022)](https://www.ne.ch/autorites/DDTE/SGRF/SITN/Pages/geodonnees3d.aspx) as the new classes.
+It must be provided in the CSV format with the following fields.
+The field *id* indicates the class identifier in the new generation and the field *matched_id* indicates the corresponding identifier in the reference generation.
+A column *class_name* can be added for understandability purpose.

 ### Example data

 Some example data is provided to test the workflow.
-In addition to the file giving the class equivalences present in the `data` folder, two point clouds can be downloaded from the STDL's public cloud: the [reference point cloud (2018)](https://data.stdl.ch/proj-qalidar/clipped_swissSURFACE3D_2018/2547000_1211500.las) from the [product swissSURFACE3D](https://www.swisstopo.admin.ch/en/height-model-swisssurface3d) and the [new point cloud (2022)](https://data.stdl.ch/proj-qalidar/Neuchatel_2022/2547000_1211500.laz) produced by the [Canton of Neuchâtel](https://www.ne.ch/autorites/DDTE/SGRF/SITN/Pages/geodonnees3d.aspx).
+Two point clouds can be downloaded from the STDL's public cloud: the [reference point cloud (2018)](https://data.stdl.ch/proj-qalidar/clipped_swissSURFACE3D_2018/2547000_1211500.las) from the [product swissSURFACE3D](https://www.swisstopo.admin.ch/en/height-model-swisssurface3d) and the [new point cloud (2022)](https://data.stdl.ch/proj-qalidar/Neuchatel_2022/2547000_1211500.laz) produced by the [Canton of Neuchâtel](https://www.ne.ch/autorites/DDTE/SGRF/SITN/Pages/geodonnees3d.aspx).

+In addition, the file giving the class equivalences between the two point clouds is provided in the `data` folder.

 The downloaded point clouds should be placed in the `data` folder with the following structure: